freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/index.md

 ---
 ## Working in Tech and IT

-A wide variety of technology-related fields such as web development, design, data science, and product management are often lumped into the catch-all term "tech" or IT.
+Information Technology encompasses a wide range of sub-fields, which may include web development, design, data science and product management.
+These are often lumped into the catch-all term "tech" or IT.

 This section will focus on various aspects of working in tech.
 We will discuss the additional career challenges that under-represented minorities and people from non-traditional education backgrounds face.
 This includes issues such as sexism and ageism that have been particularly prevalent in certain industries and organizations.

 ### Computer Security